AlexPoltak/vrs_cvicenie_3/README.md

 - It is also used for colorization of points by camera frames.
 Colorization is implemented for camera models Garmin, LabPano and Sony.

-### First we are getting Started With Transformations:
+### First we are getting started with Transformations:

 1. To start use constructor of this class: